NifTK/NiftyNet/config/README.md

 according to [exclude_fraction_for_validation](#exclude_fraction_for_validation) and [exclude_fraction_for_inference](#exclude_fraction_for_inference).

-A CSV table randomly maps each file name to one of the stages `{'training', 'validation', 'inference'}` will be written to [dataset_split_file](#dataset_split_file).
+A CSV table randomly maps each file name to one of the stages `{'Training', 'Validation', 'Inference'}` will be written to [dataset_split_file](#dataset_split_file).
 This file will be created when it's at the beginning of training (`starting_iter=0`) and the file doesn't exist.
 If a new random partition is required, please remove the existing [dataset_split_file](#dataset_split_file).
+To exclude particular subjects or adjust the randomly generated partition, the [dataset_split_file](#dataset_split_file) can be edited manually.

 Note that each iteration will read image from the set of validation data, and will not change the network parameters.
 The `is_training` parameter of the network is set to `True` during validation, as a result layers with different behaviours in training and inference (such as dropout and batch normalisation) uses the training behaviour.

+_Durning inference, if a [dataset_split_file](#dataset_split_file) is available, only image files in the `Inference` phase will be used, otherwise inference will process all image files defined by [input specifications](#input-data-source-section)._

 |Params.| Type |Example|Default|
 |---|---|---|---|